22K vs 24K Gold: Purity Percentage, Meaning & Key Differences Explained

 What Is 24 Carat Gold?
 Meaning and Purity Percentage

-24-k gold or 24-karat gold is the purest form of gold available to customers or jewellers in the domestic and international markets.
-24-karat gold contains 99,99% gold with no other mixed metal such as copper, nickel, zinc, or silver.
-However, 24-karat gold does not have 100% gold but only 99.99%.
-Hence, 24-karat gold is only extracted at 99.99% purity from gold ores in solid form.
+24 Karat gold is the purest form of gold available to customers or jewellers in both domestic and international markets.
+It contains 99.99% gold with no other metals such as copper, nickel, zinc, or silver mixed in.

 22K vs 24K Gold: Quick Comparison Table